Ask the expert: What are the differences between Chemical Oxygen Demand (COD) and Biological Oxygen Demand (BOD)?

 COD analysis on the other hand is a measurement of the oxygen-depletion capacity of a water sample contaminated with organic waste matter.
 Specifically, it measures the equivalent amount of oxygen required to chemically oxidize organic compounds in water thus removing the pollution.
 COD is an integral part of all water quality management programmes.

-For more information on the COD and BOD products available from Camlab in the UK or the rest of the world please contact us here or fill in the form below.
+For more information on the COD and BOD products available from Camlab in the UK or the rest of the world please fill in the form below or you can call us on 01954 233 120 to discuss your options with our technical support team.